chlorate/video-scripts/README.md

   [Git](https://git-scm.com/downloads) installs Bash and has Windows Explorer integration.
 The Windows Subsystem for Linux on Windows 10 also works.

-Run `./encode.sh -h` for a list of options and other documentation.
+Run `./encode.sh -h` or `./concat.sh -h` for a list of options and other documentation.

 ## Examples